-Rare March Weather Shift: Why Mumbai Is Set to Receive Unseasonal Rain After a Heatwave
+Rare March weather shift: Why Mumbai is set to receive unseasonal rain after a heatwave

-On Wednesday, the weather bureau issued several nowcast warnings for pockets like Pune, Kolhapur, Nashik, Nanded, Latur, Gadchiroli amongst other districts owing to possibility of thundershowers.
-(Photo/PTI)

-After days of reeling under scorching heat, Mumbai and its neighbouring regions are expected to witness unseasonal activity with light showers and thunderstorms slated to sweep across the region over the next couple of days.
+After days of reeling under scorching heat, Mumbai and its neighbouring regions are expected to witness unseasonal activity with light showers and thunderstorms slated to sweep across the region.

-In its forecast for the coming days, the India Meteorological Department (IMD) has said that Mumbai, Thane and Palghar districts are set to experience partly cloudy skies alongside light showers, lightning and thunderstorms between March 18 and March 20.
-Even as the Mumbai Metropolitan Region has not been placed under warnings, alerts have been sounded for most districts of Maharashtra until March 20.
+While the India Meteorological Department (IMD) in its forecast has said that Mumbai, Thane and Palghar districts are set to experience partly cloudy skies alongside light showers, lightning and thunderstorms till March 20, alerts have been sounded for most districts of Maharashtra until March 20.

-On Wednesday, the weather bureau issued several nowcast warnings for pockets like Pune, Kolhapur, Nashik, Nanded, Latur, Gadchiroli amongst other districts owing to possibility of thundershowers.
+On Thursday, the weather bureau issued several nowcast warnings for pockets like Akola, Amravati, Washim Wardha, Nagpur, Nanded, Pune, Kolhapur, Nashik among other districts owing to the possibility of thundershowers.

 What’s leading to the influx of unseasonal showers?

-Meterologists have attributed the change in weather systems to interaction of two active systems, which will create conducive atmosphere for light rain in Mumbai region and more intensive rainfall across other districts of the state.
+Meteorologists have attributed the change in weather systems to interaction of two active systems, which will create a conducive atmosphere for light rain in Mumbai region and more intensive rainfall across other districts of the state.

 According to current observations, Mumbai may only experience light rain activity in isolated pockets, particularly in the suburban region.
 Experts pointed that rain activity may sweep the region post afternoon.